 Yes, and those are unfortunately never good.
 The first was that port infection.
 That made things so much harder to digest because, again, it was “one more thing.”

 For the first few weeks when my blood draws showed those low WBCs, my oncologist was unbothered.
 She said it was just my body taking a little longer to rebound.
-By the time it had gotten to two months of neutropenia, her attitude changed.
+By the time it had gotten to 2 months of neutropenia, her attitude changed.
 She mentioned that I might have to undergo another bone marrow biopsy.

-My heart sank and the tears sprang to my eyes.
-I remembered some of the bone marrow biopsy – not the physical part, but the fact that it was during a time of questions, chaos, and anxiety.
+My heart sank, and the tears sprang to my eyes.
+I remembered some of the bone marrow biopsy — not the physical part, but the fact that it was during a time of questions, chaos and anxiety.
 It was to answer questions.
-Waiting for the results was excruciating because I just wanted to fast forward to the results: had the cancer spread?
+Waiting for the results was excruciating because I just wanted to fast forward to the results.
+Had the cancer spread?

 It wasn’t until I went to an amazing cancer retreat program hosted by an organization called Commonweal that I started to feel a shift.
-I was eating healthfully and drinking herbal teas suggested by Chinese medicine doctor.
+I was eating healthfully and drinking herbal teas suggested by a Chinese medicine doctor.

 IVF Before Chemotherapy

-Who brought up fertility concerns
+Who brought up fertility concerns?